DeviantGnome/iosmediaimport/README.md

     utilizing exiftool to obtain the original create date.</li>
     <li>No way to set any options or a config file.
 That's in my mind, but is low priority since
     I've largely built this to suit my needs.</li>
+    <li>Has to delete the sqlite database, otherwise the device thinks all the moved files still exist and your albums look goofy.
+    If there's a better way to do this, I'm all ears.</li>
 </ul>